Feature: #105827 - Search in backend page tree and live search can find pages by their frontend URI

 Copied!

-Matches in frontend URIs of translated pages will be marked as such.
+Matches in frontend URIs of translated pages are marked accordingly.

-This functionality uses the PSR-14 event BeforePageTreeIsFilteredEvent (see Feature: #105833 - Extended page tree filter functionality) for this specific enhancement and can be used as inspiration for custom search variations.
+This functionality uses the PSR-14 event BeforePageTreeIsFilteredEvent (see Feature: #105833 - Extended page tree filter functionality) and can serve as inspiration for custom search variations.

-Additionally, the Live Search is also enhanced to perform the same search by a single URI to lookup its page.
+In addition, live search has been enhanced to perform the same lookup based on a single URI.
 This is achieved with the new PSR-14 event ModifyConstraintsForLiveSearchEvent (see Feature: #105827 - New PSR-14 ModifyConstraintsForLiveSearchEvent).

-The live search will present both the default language page derived from the URI, as well as the actual translated page as a result.
+Live search returns both the default language page derived from the URI and the matching translated page.

 Configuration